ViParrot

 General Information

 Having been in captivity for a very long time, Indian Ringnecks actually have many color mutations created by humans.
-Besides the original green variety, there are several other pastel colors, such as yellow and blue, with variations on the tones and intensity of these colors.
-There is even a much sought after albino version.
+Besides the original green variety there are several other pastel colors such as yellow and blue, with variations in the tones and intensity of these colors.
+There is even a much sought-after albino version.

-In India, these birds thrived anywhere from forests to places almost desert like.
-Now that the birds are widely distributed and breed all over the world, they have established colonies in the wild many places.
+In India, these birds thrived anywhere from forests to places almost desert-like.
+Now that the birds are widely distributed and breed all over the world, they have established colonies in the wild in many areas.
 They have adapted well to farmland and cities.
 This bird is nowhere near the endangered species list.
-It’s numbers are swelling as we speak.
+It’s numbers are swelling as we write this!

 What food do they eat?